 1 Bedroom Mini Flats for Rent in Sangotedo, Ajah, Lagos

-The average price of 1 bedroom mini flats for rent in Sangotedo, Ajah, Lagos is ₦600,000 per annum.
-The most expensive mini flat costs ₦1,000,000 per annum while the cheapest costs ₦250,000 per annum.
-There are 1,723 listings and 69 available 1 bedroom mini flats for rent in Sangotedo, Ajah, Lagos, Nigeria.
-The mini flats have been listed by estate agents who can be contacted using the contact information provided for each mini flat listing.
+The average price of 1 bedroom mini flats for rent in Sangotedo, Ajah, Lagos is ₦700,000 per annum.
+The most expensive mini flat (room and parlour) costs ₦1,300,000 per annum while the cheapest costs ₦300,000 per annum.
+There are 2,123 listings and 85 available 1 bedroom mini flats for rent in Sangotedo, Ajah, Lagos, Nigeria.
+The mini flats have been listed by estate agents who can be contacted using the contact information provided for each mini flat (room and parlour) listing.
 The list can be filtered by price, furnishing and recency.

-please note: viewing of this property is based on appointment ahead of time.
+please note: viewing of this property is strictly by appointment ahead of time.